nitzanz2/pronunciation-feedback/README.md

 This repository contains our final project at 3rd year of CS in Bar-Ilan University.

 ## Project Discription
 This project proposes an Android application that provides visual feedback on the quality of pronunciation in a foreign language.
-In the application we built the learner of a foreign language is prompted to pronounce a word out of a list, his voice is recorded and analyzed, and he is given feedback on his pronunciation per syllable or letter.
+In the application we built, the learner of a foreign language is prompted to pronounce a word out of a list, his voice is recorded and analyzed, and he is given feedback on his pronunciation per syllable or letter.
 For example, a learner of American English is asked to pronounced the word aluminum that should be pronounced canonically as [ah l uw m ah n ah m].
 If the learner pronounced the word as [ah l uw m ae n ux m], he will be prompted visually that two letters aluminum were mispronounced.

 ## System Requirements